 This is similar to tooth decay in that it is also caused by poor dental hygiene habits.
 When your teeth start building up plaque and tartar, your gums, bones, and tissue surrounding your teeth can become infected, leading to advanced periodontal disease and advanced gum disease.
 If severe enough, tooth extraction is recommended so that you can save the surrounding teeth and bone.

 If you are in the position of needing to have a tooth extracted, you must know what the process entails.
-After a dental exam and a consultation with your dentist, they will determine if a tooth extraction is necessary or not.
+After a dental exam and a consultation with your dentist in Winchester, they will determine if a tooth removal is necessary or not.
 If extraction is required, then the steps involved depend on the severity of your situation.

 For every case, you will be administered a numbing agent and/or a local anesthetic to minimize your pain and discomfort.
 The entire procedure is relatively quick, depending on the severity and how many teeth are being removed.
 Stitches are typically involved at the extraction site after the removal, and recovery from a regular tooth extraction can take anywhere from a few days to a few weeks.